nayanbhatia311/TextTreasure/README.md

 This will start the Flask application, and you should be able to access it via your web browser on port 5001.

+Note: ReadMe created with the help of ChatGpt.